MediaComem/comem-archidep/subjects/linux/README.md

 ### Linux distribution timeline

-Linux is not just one operating systems, it is a family of systems called [Linux distributions][linux-distros].
+Linux is not just one operating system, it is a family of systems called [Linux distributions][linux-distros].
 For example, on desktop or server, the most popular is [Ubuntu][ubuntu].

 <p class='center'><img src='images/major-linux-distributions-history.png' width='70%' /></p>